Kimlv/xrm-webapi-client-1/README.md

     .ConnectAsync(serviceRootUri, credentials, tenant);
 ```

+### Communicate with Dynamics

-3. Use OData system queries to communicate with the Xrm Web Api
+Use OData system queries to communicate with the Xrm Web Api

 ```CSharp
 // Get all active accounts